sarthakmt/Z-recommender/README.md

 # Z-recommender

-This is a dashboard for restaurants' recommender.
+This is a dashboard for restaurants' recommender which recommends cusines, dishes and restaurants based on content-based filtering.

 Steps to start the dashboard:
   1. Clone the project.